Lindblad and Bloch equations for conversion of a neutron into an antineutron: Neutron-Antineutron Transitions in Gases

-According to our previous considerations decoherence arises when the two components (${n}$ and ${\bar{n}}$) interact with the medium differently.
+According to our previous considerations decoherence arises when the two components (${n}$ and ${\bar{n}}$) interact with the medium differently \cite{28a}.
 The main source of decoherence is annihilation.
-The evolution of the Bloch vector component $R_z=(\rho_{11}-\rho_{22})$ is described by Eq. (\ref{40}) with \be \lambda = n\,v\,\sigma_a, \ee where $n$ is the number density of the residual gas, $v$ is the neutron and gas molecules relative velocity, and $\sigma_a$ the annihilation cross section.
+The evolution of the Bloch vector component $R_z=(\rho_{11}-\rho_{22})$ is described by (\ref{48x}) with $\lambda$ given by the equation (\ref{50x}).
 The quantity $\lambda$ is the rate of inelastic (annihilation) collision frequency.
 Another source of decoherence is the difference between the neutron and antineutron elastic scattering of gas.
 This effect is difficult to estimate without reliable information on the ${\bar{n}}$-gas scattering amplitude.
 Anyhow, annihilation is by far the leading source of decoherence.
-From Eq. (\ref{41}) it is easy to see that the overdamping regime without oscillations is realized in any conceivable experiment on quasi-free propagation in gas.
-Indeed, the $\Omega^2 \leq 0$ condition corresponds to which is more than $4$ orders of magnitude less than density of the residual gas in the ILL experiment \cite{02}.
-The result (\ref{45}) was obtained taking into account the following considerations.
+It is easy to see that the overdamping regime without oscillations is realized in any conceivable experiment on quasi-free propagation in gas.
+Indeed, the $\Omega^2 \leq 0$ condition (see (\ref{49x}))corresponds to which is more than $4$ orders of magnitude less than density of the residual gas in the ILL experiment \cite{02}.
+The result (\ref{52x}) was obtained taking into account the following considerations.
 The dominant fraction of the residual gas is molecular hydrogen.
 At room temperature the average thermal velocity of $H_2$ is $v_T \simeq 2 \cdot 10^5 \,\frac{\text{cm}}{s}.$ For thermal neutrons we can take the relative $nH_2$ velocity equal to $v \simeq 10^{-5}$ in natural units $c=1$.
 At low energy $v\, \sigma_a\,(\bar{n}\,p) \simeq 50 \text{ mb}$ \cite{36}.
-In view of (\ref{45}) we also conclude that experiments performed with trapped UCN in recent years \cite{28,37,38} correspond to the overdamped regime.
+In view of (\ref{52x}) we also conclude that experiments performed with trapped UCN in recent years \cite{28,37,38} correspond to the overdamped regime.
 In the experiments of this kind there two sources of decoherence: interaction with the trap walls considered in Section III, and the collisions with the residual gas molecules.
 Necessary to note that the above experiments were aimed at the observation of the neutron transformation to mirror neutron.
 The process is described by different equations \cite{27}.
 The lower limit of the corresponding oscillation time is $\tau_{n-n'} > 414 \text{ s}$ \cite{28}.
 According to \cite{39} $\tau_{n-n'}$ may be of the order of a few seconds if the influence of a hypothetical mirror magnetic field is taken into account.